maemaisaaa/WD-Seatwork-Coffee-Shop/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: This project is to redesign the website of TOMORO COFFEE.
-- Whats the purpose
+- Whats the purpose: The purpose of this project is to make it easier for users to get information about what products TOMORO COFFEE offers.
-- What are key components
+- What are key components: The key components are Home, Menu, About, Contact.
-- What technology used and how it is used
+- What technology used and how it is used: The technology used for this project are HTML & JS.

 ### Key Components
 <!-- TODO: List of Key Components -->